mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 The `dcmdump` command is provided by the dcmtk tools (see dicom.office.de).

-Running this script should produce the following list of (anonymized) scanner device serial numbers from each T1 series:
+Running this script should produce the following list of StudyTime entries from each series (HHMMSS.MSEC):
 ~~~
 a03@mmiv-workshop:~/workshop/bin$ ./workshop01.sh
 143907.000000